The Shining (miniseries): Plot

 The Torrances find Danny dazed, with bruises on his neck, and lipstick on his cheek.
 He tells them the ghosts forced him to go into the hotel's forbidden Room 217.
 Hallorann was wrong when he said the ghosts could not hurt them.
 Wendy tries to escape, but Jack sabotages the snowmobile that is their only means of escape through the harsh winter weather.

 A desperate Danny shines to Hallorann, who hastily leaves Florida to find him.
 The spirits of the Overlook invite Jack into the hotel's shuttered ballroom and ply him with alcohol.
 Delbert Grady, the Overlook's former caretaker who murdered his family and killed himself, tends bar and invites Jack into a party where he sees dozens of deceased guests.
 Grady tells Jack that he belongs in this world of depravity, but that first, he must murder his family and Hallorann.

-Jack knocks Wendy out.
-“Pretty soon they won't be ghosts.”
-Danny says.
+Wendy knocks Jack out.
 They lock Jack in a cooler.
-“It's not Daddy, it's the hotel,” they agree.
-Grady frees Jack, who assaults Wendy.
+She and Danny agree “it's not Daddy, it's the hotel."
+However, Grady frees Jack, who assaults Wendy.
 Injured, she screams for Danny to hide and hobbles away.
 Warned by Grady, Jack ambushes Hallorann and beats him.
 Derwent sends Jack to get Danny, and Wendy rouses Hallorann.
 Tony shows Danny that the boiler is about to explode.

 Danny brings Jack—a bloody nightmare—to himself, briefly, and tells him about the boiler.
 “Jack” races to fix it, but Danny shines to his father, who reverses the valve.
 Danny, Wendy, and Hallorann escape.
 Accepting his fate, Jack kills himself by triggering a massive steam explosion that levels the Overlook.

-Ten years later, Danny graduates from high school; he now physically resembles Tony, who is implied to have been his future self.
+Ten years later at around the age of 17, Danny graduates from high school; he now physically resembles Tony, who is implied to have been his future self.
 Wendy and Hallorann are present, as is Jack's spirit, telling Danny he loves him.
 In Colorado, as crews work to rebuild the Overlook, the spirits can be heard playing croquet.